 As mentioned above, the aim of ESG analysis is to assess the exposure of a company to environmental, social or governance risks.
 It isn’t designed to measure the positive impact a company is having on the world, which is something that many people have come to think.

 But ESG risk can be very subjective, with many different interpretations.
 And this, it seems, is where the problem lies.
 For example, some ESG methodologies might assign a high ESG rating to BP because, relative to companies like Shell, it has few stricter policies in place.
 However, this doesn’t make it an inherently sustainable company.

 Companies have built entire teams who focus solely on improving their ESG scores, but they usually look at the messaging, instead of making any operational improvements – essentially, playing the system.

 Not all sustainable investment approaches should be tarnished with the same brush; there are many companies out there executing sustainable strategies effectively.

 At CIRCA5000, ESG screening is just the first step.
 For us, it’s about screening out companies that have a materially negative impact on the world – it’s not about seeing which companies are doing a slightly better job than others.
 We think of ESG as a ‘first line of defence,’ to try and ensure no companies that have a negative impact on the world make it into our themes.
-Once we have validated the ESG screening and verified the output, we can focus on our main pursuit: investing in companies that are positively impacting the environment and society.
+Once we have validated the ESG screening and verified the output, we can focus on our main pursuit: investing in companies that positively impact the environment and society.

 You can find out more about our investment process here.

 The information provided above does not constitute financial advice.
 You should fully understand the products you intend to invest in before making an investment decision.
-As with all investing your capital is at risk.
+As with all investing, your capital is at risk.